adoption guidelines

 dog to hart for a fifty percent (50%) refund, regardless of

-adopter is unable to keep the dog, they must contact hart who will
+unable to keep the dog, they must contact hart who will take the

-take the dog back into care, or use all available resources to
+dog back into care, or use all available resources to place the dog

 Follow